Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The General ``Infinite-Rank'' Case

 \section{The General ``Infinite-Rank'' Case}

 In this section, we will replace the ``well-structured'' condition on the projective system $(A_{n,m})_{n,m}$ with the weaker, surjectivity condition.
-Therefore, our main goal is the proof of the following.
-We keep the notations of the previous section. \begin{theorem} For data as in Section \ref{sectionwellstructure}, assume that the projective system $(A_{n,m})_{n,m}$ satisfies the following two properties: \begin{itemize} \item[(i)] The projective system of modules $(A_{n,m})_{n,m}$ is surjective . \item[(ii)] The projective limit $X$ is a finitely presented module over $\Lambda$. \end{itemize} If $\iota$ denotes the natural identification $\iota: R\xrightarrow{\sim}\varprojlim\limits_{n,m}R_{n,m}$, then
+Therefore, with notations as in the previous section, our main goal is the proof of the following. \begin{theorem} For data as in Section \ref{sectionwellstructure}, assume that the projective system $(A_{n,m})_{n,m}$ satisfies the following two properties: \begin{itemize} \item[(i)] It is surjective . \item[(ii)] Its limit $X$ is a finitely generated $R$--module. \end{itemize} If $\iota$ denotes the natural identification $\iota: R\xrightarrow{\sim}\varprojlim\limits_{n,m}R_{n,m}$, then